 Establish boundaries and responsibilities

-There are responsibilities and boundaries to relationships that many couples are unaware of when they seek help from our couples’ counselors.
-The goal of the counselor, then, is to help the couple assess the relationship, its current state, and any previous history of problems and challenges.
-Our licensed professional counselor may go as far as exploring relationship dynamics within the couple’s family trees.
+There are responsibilities and boundaries to relationships that many couples are unaware of when they seek help.
+The goal of our mental health professional, then, is to help the couple assess the relationship, its current state, and any previous history of problems and challenges.
+Our licensed mental health clinician may go as far as exploring relationship dynamics within the couple’s family trees.
 All of these factors can come into play when it comes to establishing boundaries and figuring out the responsibilities of each individual within a relationship.

 Other areas explored include personal and relationship goals that may have been neglected over the length of a relationship and how those expectations could have impacted the current state of the relationship.
 Overall, all factors will be discussed to form a better partnership in the long-run.

 Our LMFT will not only try to help with encouraging healthier communications, but they will dig deeper into assisting a couple in managing their behaviors and actions towards each other.
 A toxic relationship that can be harmful to either individual will be prudently evaluated in cases where there may be risks of abuse or violence.
 Recommendations for individual therapy sessions and other treatments may be brought up to further reparation and healing.
 The goal is to modify behaviors that can cause emotional, financial, and/or economic harm.